justmike1/gotcptest/README.md

-# Minimal TCP Service in Go to Network Testing
+# Minimal TCP Service in Go to Do Network Testing